sansink14/neuromorphic-event-based-camera-code/README.md

 Small Fill Factor: Fill factor is the ratio of a pixel’s light-sensitive area to its total area.
 The fill factor of event cameras is commonly small, which means that much pixel area is useless.

 https://youtu.be/cffwH41ReF4?si=bpshDkPw-2nFASnd

+individual pixels talk to the readout via a request and an acknowledge. parallel communications by reading separate events across the image? could identify the communication source based on, like a ethernet?

 _____